Educational Activity Scope

 The American Association of Hip and Knee Surgeons (AAHKS) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American Association of Hip and Knee Surgeons (AAHKS) designates this live and livestream activity for a maximum of 18 AMA PRA Category 1 Credits™.
+The American Association of Hip and Knee Surgeons (AAHKS) designates this live activity for a maximum of 18 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Following the Meeting, AAHKS will email an evaluation.
 At the end, you will be given a link to log in and claim CME hours.